Supporting Deaf people and those with acquired hearing difficulties to live independent lives

 Useful Information for the Deaf Community

-Language Empire - GP, Dentist or Optician appointments
+Language Empire - Your GP, Dentist or Optician will book interpreters for